Washington State Department of Transportation

-The Washington State Department of Transportation (WSDOT or WashDOT, both /ˈwɒʃdɒt/) is a governmental agency that constructs, maintains, and regulates the use of transportation infrastructure in the U.S. state of Washington.
+The Washington State Department of Transportation (WSDOT) is a governmental agency that constructs, maintains, and regulates the use of transportation infrastructure in the U.S. state of Washington.
 Established in 1905, it is led by a secretary and overseen by the governor.
 WSDOT is responsible for more than 20,000 lane-miles of roadway, nearly 3,000 vehicular bridges and 524 other structures.
 This infrastructure includes rail lines, state highways, state ferries (considered part of the highway system) and state airports.

 History

 Department of Highways

 WSDOT was founded as the Washington State Highway Board and the Washington State Highways Department on March 13, 1905, when then-governor Albert Mead signed a bill that allocated $110,000 to fund new roads that linked the state.
 The State Highway Board was managed by State Treasurer, State Auditor, and Highway Commissioner Joseph M. Snow and the Board first met on April 17, 1905, to plan the 12 original state roads.
 The first state highway districts, each managed by a District Engineer, were established in 1918.
 During this period, the construction of highways began.

 In 1921, the State Highway Board was replaced by the Washington Highway Committee and the Washington State Highways Department became a division of the Washington State Department of Public Works.
 The first gas tax (1¢ per gallon) was levied and Homer Hadley started planning a pontoon bridge across Lake Washington, which would later become the Lacey V. Murrow Memorial Bridge, which opened on July 2, 1940.
 In 1923, the State Highways Department separated from the Public Works Department and organized the first official system of highways, Washington's state road system.
 In 1926, the U.S. government approved the U.S. route system, which connected the country by road.
 11 U.S. Routes entered Washington at the time.
 Later in 1929, the Highway Committee was merged with the State Highways Department.
 The Lake Washington Floating Bridge and the original Tacoma Narrows Bridge opened in 1940.
 The Tacoma Narrows Bridge collapsed because of winds on November 7 that year, earning it the name Galloping Gertie.

 The Washington State Highway Commission was formed in 1951.
 On June 29, 1956, President Dwight Eisenhower signed the Federal Aid Highway Act of 1956, which started the Interstate Highway System.
 Originally, two Interstates entered Washington; most work was not completed until the 1970s.
 In 1964, the state highways were renumbered to the current system.
 Metro Transit was created in 1972 and work on highways rapidly continued.
 The North Cascades Highway (SR 20) was completed in 1972, and the first HOV lanes in Washington were installed on SR 520 that same year.